giordanoscerra/ProjectPegasus/README.md

 - ownership of object (saddle in horse mouth)
 - order of action (what to do, given a state)
 ## Bugfixing
--Bug:

-    Numero di carote prese
+Number of taken carrots
 An uncrushed carrot
 Loop if multiple elements
 Already saddled pony
 No object crash
 Errors in KB
  Number of carrots in inventory
  Other (it is empty)